 Linklaters LLP corporate partners David Holdsworth and Shane Griffin advised Dentsu Inc. (4324), the 111- year-old Japanese advertising company, on its purchase of Britain’s Aegis Group Plc (AGS) in a 3.16 billion-pound ($4.9 billion) deal to create a global media and marketing network to challenge WPP Plc.
 (WPP)

 Slaughter and May’s Roland Turnill led the deal on behalf of Aegis.
 Competition partner Michael Rowe, pensions and employment partner Jonathan Fenn and financing partner Miranda Leung assisted.

 Sullivan & Cromwell LLP, White & Case LLP and Baker & McKenzie LLP were also involved in the deal.

 A team from Sullivan & Cromwell, led by Dominique Bompoint in Paris and Tim Emmerson in London, advised French entrepreneur Vincent Bollore, a 26 percent shareholder in Aegis.

-London partner Gavin Weir led the White & Case team advising Morgan Stanley (MS) on the deal.
+London partner Gavin Weir led the White & Case team advising Morgan Stanley (MS:US) on the deal.
 London partner Philip Broke and local Hong Kong partner Anthony Vasey also advised Morgan Stanley on U.K. takeover rules in the context of Morgan Stanley’s cash confirmation obligations under the U.K. takeover code.
 David Barwise, a partner in Singapore and London, advised on hedging aspects of the cash confirmation exercise.
 Assisting with the Japanese law aspects were Tokyo partners Toshio Dokei and Jun Usami.